basantmandal/HK2_Vagrant_Magento2.4.5/README VagrantAppHub.md

 > Note: On Windows, the hosts file is located at: c:\Windows\System32\Drivers\etc\hosts

 ## Remember
-Remember to change the `auth.json` file on the Magento Root Folder, Else Magento Specific Composer commands will not work
+Remember to change the `auth.json` file keys on the Magento Root Folder, Else Magento Specific Composer commands will not work

+Keys look like :-

+- **Public Key**: 5d370b076708477e1cf3b9a14856a522
+- **Private Key**: 54e2dc13ar780bc45496e1ba312e8342

 ## Vagrant Configuration